jjpeleato/ps-admin-panel-legacy/README.md

 - **PrestaShop version**: 1.7.6.0 to 8.2.1
 - **PHP version**: Compatible with the PHP version required by your PrestaShop installation.

+**Note:** The module is very likely to be compatible with versions beyond PrestaShop v9.0.0.
+You can use it without any issues, and if you encounter any incompatibility with a specific version, feel free to let me know.

 ### Requirements to develop

 To run this project, you must have Composer and Node.js installed, as well as a package manager such as NPM or Yarn.